 The college has adopted a code of professional conduct which all students are expected to follow.
 Each student’s professional conduct will be observed by the faculty, both full time and clinical, and will be evaluated each semester.

-A student receiving an unsatisfactory professional conduct evaluation will be counseled by the program director and/or department chairperson and one or more faculty members.
-Upon recommendations of the department chairperson and approval by the dean, a student who receives an unsatisfactory evaluation on professional development for one or more semesters may be required to withdraw or be dismissed from the College of Health Professions.
+A student receiving an unsatisfactory professional conduct evaluation will be counseled by the division director and/or department chairperson and one or more faculty members.
+Upon recommendations of the division director and approval by the dean, a student who receives an unsatisfactory evaluation on professional development for one or more semesters may be required to withdraw or be dismissed from the College of Health Professions.

 Under the code of professional conduct, a student enrolled in the College of Health Professions is expected to